 - Cyber security

-Performing many of these assessments can be very complex and time consuming.
+Performing many of these assessments can be very complex and time-consuming.
 Performing the same level of due diligence on every vendor can be a waste of time and resources.
 A cursory background check may be good enough for someone who delivers stationery to the office, but an IT contractor or financial services provider would warrant a more detailed assessment.
-So the first step in establishing a due diligence process is to categorize or prioritize vendors by business context and inherent risk.
+So the first step in establishing a due diligence process is to categorize or prioritize potential vendors by business context and inherent risk.
 Then you can apply the appropriate amount of resources for each prospective vendor.

-Prioritize Vendors by Risk
+1) Prioritize Vendors by Risk

 One way to prioritize vendors is by the amount of risk they pose to your organization.
-You can ask yourself, “If a security breach takes place, to what extent does that affect me?”
-You might categorize them as:
+You can ask yourself, “If a security breach takes place, to what extent does financial risk affect me?”

 - General vendors – those that don’t have access to your network or data